-S. No. Name of the Company Country of Incorporation Percentage of ownership interest (%) as on March 31, 2023 ' ' A. Subsidiary Companies 1.
+S. No. Name of the Subsidiary Company Country of Incorpora- tion Percentage of ownership interest (%) as on March 31, 2024 Percentage of ownership interest (%) as on March 31, 2023 A. Subsidiary Companies 1.
 Dipesh Mining Pvt.
 Ltd. India 100 100 2.
 JiwanJyoti Traders Pvt.
 Ltd. India 100 100 3.
 Paramount Dealcomm Pvt.
 Ltd. India 100 100 4.
 Premsagar Merchants Pvt.
 Ltd. India 100 100 5.
 Splendor Distributors Pvt.
-Ltd. India 100 100 В. Joint Venture 1.
-ACIL-RCPL JV Nepal 70 -
+Ltd. India 100 100 В. Joint Venture Joint Venture 1.
+ACIL-RCPL JV Nepal 70 70

-These consolidated financial statements were authorized for issue in accordance with a resolution of the directors passed on May 27, 2023.
+These consolidated financial statements were authorized for issue in accordance with a resolution of the directors passed on May 29, 2024.

-2. Significant accounting policies
+2. Material accounting policies

-The significant accounting policies applied by the Group in preparation of its consolidated financial statements are listed below.
+The material accounting policies applied by the Group in preparation of its consolidated financial statements are listed below.
 Such accounting policies have been applied consistently to all the periods presented in these consolidated financial statements.